 \section{Abstract}

-When data is streaming from multiple sources, conventional training methods update model weights often assuming the same level of reliability for each source; that is: a model does not consider data quality of each source during training.
-In many applications, sources can have varied levels of noise or corruption that has negative effects on the learning of a robust deep learning model.
-A key issue is that the quality of data or labels for individual sources is often not available during training and could vary over time.
-Our solution to this problem is to consider the mistakes made while training on data originating from sources and utilise this to create a perceived data quality for each source.
-This paper demonstrates a straight-forward and novel technique that can be applied to any gradient descent optimiser: Update model weights as a function of the perceived reliability of data sources within a wider data set.
-The algorithm controls the plasticity of a given model to weight updates based on the history of losses from individual data sources.
-We show that applying this technique can significantly improve model performance when trained on a mixture of reliable and unreliable data sources, and maintain performance when models are trained on data sources that are all considered reliable.
-All code to reproduce this work's experiments and implement the algorithm in the reader's own models is made available.
+When data is generated by multiple sources, conventional training methods update models assuming equal reliability for each source and do not consider their individual data quality.
+However, in many applications, sources have varied levels of reliability that can have negative effects on the performance of a neural network.
+A key issue is that often the quality of the data for individual sources is not known during training.
+Previous methods for training models in the presence of noisy data do not make use of the additional information that the source label can provide.
+Focusing on supervised learning, we aim to train neural networks on each data source for a number of steps proportional to the source's estimated reliability by using a dynamic re-weighting strategy motivated by likelihood tempering.
+This way, we allow training on all sources during the warm-up and reduce learning on less reliable sources during the final training stages, when it has been shown that models overfit to noise.
+We show through diverse experiments that this can significantly improve model performance when trained on mixtures of reliable and unreliable data sources, and maintain performance when models are trained on reliable sources only.